basrijashari/adition/README.md

-## Solution for the Adition challenge
+## API implementation in Spring Boot

 This is a Spring Boot application, which provides two API endpoints for counting click logs for a specific campaign.